Crowdsourced Testing Guide with Best Crowd Testing Companies

 Nowadays, Crowd-Sourced Software Testing has become the first option for the developers to run their latest application.

-Let us understand this with the help of few live examples where Beta testing of live application is applicable to this testing:
+Let us understand this with the help of a few live examples where Beta testing of live applications is applicable for this testing:

 • Wikipedia – This app beta version was first disclosed to the crowd through an app store.
 The crowd was invited to test the beta version of Wikipedia and report their observations and defects through email.
 Thus Crowd Sourcing was involved here.

-This type of Testing is more suitable to user-centric applications.
+This type of Testing is more suitable for user-centric applications.
 So, many companies release a beta version of their applications to improve their final product.

 How to Choose the Best Crowd Sourcing Companies

-Now, an important question arises here – How to choose a best Crowd Sourcing company Company?
+Now, an important question arises here – How to choose the best Crowd Sourcing company Company?

-Crowd testing company is not just a platform where client meets their testers.
+Crowd testing companies are not just platforms where clients meet their testers.
 Before choosing the right CT company, it is mandatory that the client company is capable enough to perform extensive project-related evaluations.
-Enlisted below are few criteria which should be considered while choosing the best company:
+Enlisted below are a few criteria which should be considered while choosing the best company:

-• Experienced CT companies can be proved as best choice because they require less maintenance and governance because of their relevant experience during operational execution from past.
+• Experienced CT companies can be proven as the best choice because they require less maintenance and governance because of their relevant experience during operational execution from past.

 • Company’s global outstretch, experience in skill delivery, security and minimum functionality

-• Those CT companies should be avoided which only serves as a mediator between the client company and testers as they could provide quality of test output neither they can keep a track of amount of work done by the testers.
+• These CT companies should be avoided which only serves as a mediator between the client company and testers as they can provide quality test output and neither can they keep track of the amount of work done by the testers.

 • Terms and Conditions, Price structure, Security, Confidentiality, Safety, Quality, capabilities, Delivery methodologies, Compensation structure, Risk management are the few major points that should be definitely analyzed before choosing CT company.